phoeniX-Digital-Design/phoeniX/Modules/README.md

 Each entry in these registers is dedicated to a specific feature, aiming to assist users and designers in demonstrating advancements in their respective fields of study and work.
 The ultimate objective of these features, which contributes to the overall goal of this project, is to enhance user accessibility in programming and provide designers with greater flexibility in implementations, and achieving this target with the integration of **precise circuits’ accuracy and the efficiency** and potential **energy savings offered by approximate circuits**.

-These three registers are mapped as `0x800 (ALU_CSR)`, `0x801(MUL_CSR)` and `0x802 (DIV_CSR)` in platform’s register file.
+These three registers are mapped as `0x800 (alucsr)`, `0x801(mulcsr)` and `0x802 (divcsr)` in platform’s register file.
 Here is a sample RISC-V assembly code included to show the programming convention of the phoeniX using an approximate arithmetic circuit which also the error level is configurable in the circuit.

 ```asm
 factorial: 	add     a4,     a0,     zero